yeasy/learning_pickleball/04_serve_en.md

 If the opponent's position is not neutral, or the player cannot run quickly, you can mobilize the opponent proactively by using different serving methods.

-In singless' serving, the player can take advantage of various spins and placement to mobilize the opponent.
+In singles' serving, the player can take advantage of various spins and placement to mobilize the opponent.
 For example, you can combine the left-spin long serve to the backhand and the right-spin short serve to the forehand; Or using top-spin serve or non-spin to the middle path.

-In doubless, usually serve long balls to the middle between opponents to force them to return the ball not well and not be able to follow the ball to go to the net in time.
+In doubles, usually serve long balls to the middle between opponents to force them to return the ball not well and not be able to follow the ball to go to the net in time.

 ## Master the Serve